SulFurMen/AI_playground/README.md

-# AI_playground
+# Uni_stuff
-AI/BD/Data science projects
+All my projects for univeristy